My Philosophy On the Past

 And it is from this abstract gravestone, the past, where both present and future launches, to whatever destinations, based on our actions and behaviors.
 And the greater our influence, the more involved you can get, at the shaping of this global ecosystem, to further be of your design, of your mark.

 Imagine the past as a colossal factory grinder, its iron jaws chomping relentlessly on every second that has slipped through our fingers.
-But although it makes every existing moment a past reminder, the past is not without its firm grip on anything that might and will happen.
+Yet, although it makes every existing moment a past reminder, the past is not without its firm grip on anything that might and will happen.
 Thus powerful is the past in the determination and of everything possible.

 The past forms landscapes of nostalgia that glorify what once was, and lament of what could've been avoided, with regret.
 The longer an era stretches behind us, the more remote it becomes, its borders fading into the mist of memory, preserved only through genetics, media and other remains that themselves can be forever gone from this world.
 Our descendants may walk those paths again, but for us, they are forever lost, although serving our lifeforms, in our very genes.